 15. Svartifoss waterfall

 Svartifoss waterfall means the ‘black falls’ and it is one of the most beautiful and iconic waterfalls in Iceland.
-All thanks to the black basalt columns that are surrounding it – which makes it an excellent Instagram spot in Iceland!
+All thanks to the black basalt columns that surround it – which makes it an excellent Instagram spot in Iceland!

 Everybody loves those hexagonal basalt lava columns, right?!
 Also – did you know that this waterfall was the biggest inspiration for the architects of the famous Hallgrímskirkja church in Reykjavik?
 One more reason to visit this beautiful place!